lalogf/casedesigner/readme.md

 #Case designer

 Web tool to create custom phone cases.
+The final version is available at [SpacioC](http://www.spacioc.com)

 ## What do you need?

 * Create an account
 * Upload your designs
 * Create phone cases from your designs
+* Share your store

 ## Phone cases models available